Skip to content

 codes: ["London"]

-4.2 population: — demographics
+4.2 population: supplies the demographics

 population:

-data_dir: "data/population"
+data_dir: "${data_root}/population"

-demographics_male_file: "demographics_male.csv"
+demographics_male_file: EW_demographics_male.csv

-demographics_female_file: "demographics_female.csv"
+demographics_female_file: EW_demographics_female.csv

-4.3 venues: — places people go
+4.3 venues: lists the places people go

 venues:

-data_dir: "data/venues"
+data_dir: "${data_root}/venues"

-config_file: "configs/2021/venues/venues_config.yaml" # which venue types to load
+config_file: "${config_root}/venues/venues_config.yaml" # which venue types to load

 See §5.1 to enable/disable venue types and §6 for the CSVs they read.

-4.4 households: — where people live
+4.4 households: decides where people live

 households:

-data_dir: "data/households"
+data_dir: "${data_root}/households"

-data_file: "households.csv"
+data_file: EW_households.csv

-4.5 timeline: — the order things happen
+4.5 timeline: fixes the order things happen

 The timeline.steps list is the execution order of the entire simulation.
 Each step is one of:

-Each step references a YAML in configs/2021/attributes/, configs/2021/distributors/, or configs/2021/venue_child_creators/.
+Each step references a YAML in configs/2021/households/, configs/2021/attributes/, configs/2021/distributors/, or configs/2021/venue_child_creators/.

 4.6 relationship_pipeline:, romantic_relationships:, and serialization: